Hurricane Florence's winds and rain begin lashing Carolinas

 About 5.25 million people live in areas under hurricane warnings or watches, and 4.9 million live in places covered by tropical storm warnings or watches, the National Weather Service said.

 Weather Underground meteorology director Jeff Masters said Florence eventually could strike as a Category 1 with winds less than 100 mph (160 kph), but that's still enough to cause at least $1 billion in damage.
-Water kills more people in hurricanes than wind, and the rain and storm surge will make Florence extremely dangerous.
+Water kills more people in hurricanes than wind does.

-President Donald Trump both touted the government's readiness and urged people to get out of the way.
-"Don't play games with it.
-It's a big one," he said at the White House.

 Duke Energy, the nation's No. 2 power company, said Florence could knock out electricity to three-quarters of its 4 million customers in the Carolinas, and outages could last for weeks.
 Workers are being brought in from the Midwest and Florida to help in the storm's aftermath, it said.